 POSITION: Running Back

-Former Saints running back Deuce McAllister was enshrined in the New Orleans Saints Hall of Fame in 2012 after spending his entire eight-year career with the Black and Gold.
+Former Saints running back Pierre Thomas was enshrined in the New Orleans Saints Hall of Fame in 2018 after spending eight seasons of his nine-year pro football career with the Black and Gold.

 Super Bowl champion - XLIV